subos2008/binance-tool/README.md

 - need to redis.quit() in shutdown_streams
 - if we pass `base_amount_held` it's not using that in the calc of how much to buy and it's buying the same amount again (and overwriting it in redis)
+- we detect cancelled orders and shutDown but we don't clean up redis
 - add sentry.io
 - list-trades.js to know if there is a position on a trade trades:\$id:position
 - trade_definition that checks validity and makes everything BigNumber